voliol/universal-pokemon-randomizer/README.md

   should change with evolutions according to types, including ones set earlier during randomization.

-- Can randomize palettes of all vanilla Gen I games, and some (all?) vanilla Gen II games.
+- It can randomize palettes of all vanilla Gen I and Gen II games.

 - Sprites are dumped when you open a rom, so palettes can be viewed quickly.
   See the Pokemon-sprite-dump folder.